fatemabw/kyd/README.md

 To query and use the Fingerbank's API, you need to get an `API key`, it is free and can get by logging into https://api.fingerbank.org/ with your github account.
 Once logged in you can go your profile by clicking on your user account at the top right corner.
 In the profile, it lists the API key and per minute API limit, which is 300/hr and 1,000,000/month.
-These limits are far more than enogh to query the API database, as we hardly see 30-40 uniq DHCP hashes/fingerprints per day that are unknown in our network.
+These limits are far more than enough to query the API database, as we hardly see 30-40 uniq DHCP hashes/fingerprints per day that are unknown in our network.

 ### Using dhcp-unknown.py